kezheonglim-ux/Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-/code/README.md

 and update precision remains above 92% for all three streams.

----

 **Conclusion**

-Step 3 confirms that the proposed online CTTA method is reasonably robust to different image orders.
+rev1.11 confirms that the proposed online CTTA method is reasonably robust to different image orders.

 Using fixed random seeds also provides a reproducible evaluation protocol and removes the bias caused by the previous alphabetical good/bad ordering.

+---

-### rev1.11 Final Ablation Study
+### rev1.12 Final Ablation Study

 **Objective**

-Step 4 evaluates the contribution of each component in the proposed online test-time learning framework.
+rev1.12 evaluates the contribution of each component in the proposed online test-time learning framework.

 Five configurations were compared using the same three fixed random seeds: